-Hanni brought out a range of pies to compliment the sweets in his shop.
+Hanni brought out a range of pies to compliment the sweets stuff in his shop.
 Steak and kidney.
 Beef and onion.
 As well as more unusual ones like carrot and chicken.
 Radish and blood pudding.
 Pork and potato.
 They were delicious, and mother loved them.
 The family regularly indulged, and Molly’s 2 brothers couldn’t get enough of them.

 “Mother please come with…”